scotws/crude65816/README.txt

         include crude65816.fs

 You an either "run" or "step" the default monitor program.
 That doesn't do jack at the moment, really, but will in the future.
 PRE-ALPHA, remember?
+For a discussion of the program, see http://forum.6502.org/viewtopic.php?f=8&t=3306 .